Horticulture

 • Continually passing ozone (O3) gas through the irrigation water provides oxidation but is pH-dependent, technically intensive and expensive.
 Regularly adding hydrogen peroxide or peroxyacetic acid is another method of oxidation but requires higher concentrations and longer exposure times than ozone.
 It also causes manganese and iron to precipitate.
 Long-term use can degrade plastics and is also known to deplete soil fauna.

-• Mild, yet effective, oxidation through the use of nanobubble generators is now a well-established chemical-free method to prevent and destroy root disease and biofilm accumulation while also raising DO in the root zone to unprecedented levels.
+• Mild, yet effective, enhancing oxidation through the use of nanobubble generators is now a well-established chemical-free method to prevent and destroy root disease and biofilm accumulation while also raising DO in the root zone to unprecedented levels.

 • There are now over 1500 installations of nanobubble technology in over 32 countries, including more than 500 greenhouse businesses.
 Over 400 million gallons of water are naturally disinfected through nanobubble technology each day.
 Efficacy is very high, and ROI is swift, with 40% of Moleaer horticulture clients reaching ROI within 12 months.